mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==

+= 6.0.2 =
+Release date: December, 30th 2017

+* Behavior change: Added warning alerting that `bcn_breadcrumb::type` must be an array.
+* Bug fix: Changed Breadcrumb Separator and Paged Template from an input field to a textbox to reduce confusion caused by HTML entities.
+* Bug fix: Fixed issue where the parents of a page may not show up in the breadcrumb trail.
+* Bug fix: Fixed issue where the `$reverse` parameter for `bcn_display` and `bcn_display_list` did not work properly.
+* Bug fix: Fixed issue where the `bcn_display_list` function did not include the `li` elements.

 = 6.0.1 =
 Release date: December, 28th 2017